NamelessMC/Documentation/README.md

 * Troubleshooting

 ## Special thanks
-Thanks for the wiki from [Pterodactyl Documentation](https://github.com/pterodactyl/documentation)
+Thanks for the text and wiki from [Pterodactyl Documentation](https://github.com/pterodactyl/documentation)